Logo Copyright © 2007 NCCG - All Rights Reserved

 • 6.
 Works of service (Eph.4:11-12)

-There are many churches who do splendid work in one or more of these areas but very, very few who offer comprehensive ministry in all of them.
-Without all of them, there is no complete Body of Christ".
-And without a complete Body of Christ, how can the people come to a unity of faith and to a full knowledge of Christ?
-How can they possibly mature and attain to the whole measure of the fullness of Christ?
-A Church which does not offer these six ministries cannot possibly be bringing its members to a fullness of the Gospel of Jesus Christ.
-Yet many, if not the majority, of these denominations maintain that apostles and prophets, for example, are now no longer necessary in the ministry.
-Little wonder, then, that Christendom has not come to a "unity in the faith" if it will not obey all the Word.
+There are many churches and messianic assemblies who do splendid work in one or more of these areas but very, very few who offer comprehensive ministry in all of them.
+Without all of them, there is no complete Body of Messiah.
+And without a complete Body of Messiah, how can the people come to a unity of emunah (faith) and to a full knowledge of Messiah?
+How can they possibly mature and attain to the whole measure of the fullness of Messiah?
+A congregation which does not offer these six ministries cannot possibly be bringing its members to a fullness of the Besorah (Gospel) of Yah'shua the Messiah (Jesus Christ).
+Yet many, if not the majority, of these denominations (cessationists) maintain that apostles and nevi'im (prophets), for example, are now no longer necessary in the ministry.
+Little wonder, then, that Christendom has not come to a "unity in the faith" if it will not obey all the Davar (Word).

-It is true that some (though not many) denominations ordain people to the offices of "apostle", "prophet", "evangelist", "pastor" and "teacher", but calling someone into an office does not necessarily mean that the ministry these offices are supposed to mediate are actually present.
-Some churches such as the New Apostolic Church, the Mormon Church, and the Saints' Church have a fully organised quorum of 12 Apostles and proudly announce that they have the true Church organisation, and others like some Baptist and Pentecostal groups claim that apostles and prophets arise in congregations as a result of personal inner convictions (though there is no limit to the number of apostles, for example).
+It is true that some (though not many) denominations ordain people to the offices of 'apostle', 'prophet', 'evangelist', 'pastor' and 'teacher', but calling someone into an office does not necessarily mean that the ministry these offices are supposed to mediate are actually present.
+Some churches such as the New Apostolic Church, the Mormon Church (LDS), and the Saints' (RLDS) Church (Community of Christ) have a fully organised quorum of 12 Apostles and proudly announce that they have the true Church organisation, and others like some Baptist and Pentecostal groups claim that apostles and prophets arise in congregations as a result of personal inner convictions (though there is no limit to the number of apostles, for example).

 2. Teaching Correct Doctrine

-For a Church to be walking the correct path it must be teaching correct doctrine and living it out.
-If it were possible to somehow quantify the different kind of ministry and then ask ourselves: What did Jesus do most? we would probably come to the conclusion that the bulk of the Saviour's ministry was teaching, notwithstanding his pastoral, healing and other ministries.
+For an assembly to be walking the correct path it must be teaching correct doctrine and living it out.
+If it were possible to somehow quantify the different kind of ministry and then ask ourselves: What did Yah'shua (Jesus) do most? we would probably come to the conclusion that the bulk of the Saviour's ministry was teaching, notwithstanding his pastoral, healing and other ministries.

-The list of ministries given by Paul as being essential to a full Christian life is written in an interesting order.
-If we take that list and see how it is applied throughout the New Testament, we find that there is a definite connection between them.
-The theme of Paul's discourse to the Ephesians is maturity -- growing up into Christ; and the presence or absence of the ministries detailed indicates the maturity or immaturity of Christian Churches.
+The list of ministries given by Paul as being essential to a full Messianic/Christian life is written in an interesting order.
+If we take that list and see how it is applied throughout the Messianic Scriptures (New Testament), we find that there is a definite connection between them.
+The theme of Paul's discourse to the Ephesians is maturity -- growing up into Messiah; and the presence or absence of the ministries detailed indicates the maturity or immaturity of Messianic Communities (Christian Churches).

-The Christian is converted after hearing the Word of Salvation.
-The teaching he gets from preachers of the Word may be said to be the stimulus to the Christian life.
+The believer is converted after hearing the Word of Salvation.
+The teaching he gets from preachers of the Davar (Word) may be said to be the stimulus to the Christian life.
 Conversion leads to a new perspective on life and on people -- people suddenly become more interesting and there is a desire to love and serve them.
 This represents the pastoral phase of ones spiritual growth.

-This local pastoral concern, when it flowers into maturity, naturally extends itself farther afield and the desire to witness of the Word is born.
+This local pastoral concern, when it flowers into maturity, naturally extends itself farther afield and the desire to witness of the Davar (Word) is born.
 The Christian may be said to enter his evangelical phase.
-The active missionary will grow in spiritual stature, his evangelical vision will expand, and he will enter into the prophetic dimension of the Gospel.
-As his love for people grows, so the Holy Spirit will bless him by revealing to him as concretely as He did to the apostles in New Testament, leading him finally to be a messenger of the New Covenant, an apostle.
+The active missionary will grow in spiritual stature, his evangelical vision will expand, and he will enter into the prophetic dimension of the Besorah (Gospel).
+As his ahavah (love) for people grows, so the Ruach haQodesh (Holy Spirit) will bless him by revealing to him as concretely as was done to the apostles in the Messianic Scriptures (New Testament), leading him finally to be a messenger of the New Covenant, an apostle.

 By definition, service is a forgetting of self and of one's own denominational interests.
-It is only when Christians have entered this phase of Christian consciousness that denominational begin boundaries disappear.
-And one of the most impressive examples in recent times has been, in the view of New Covenant Christians, YWAM -- Youth With a Mission, started by a young man from the Assemblies of God which has clearly brought forth the fruits of following the Pauline recipe.
+It is only when believers have entered this phase of Christian/Messianic consciousness-awareness that denominational boundaries begin to disappear.
+And one of the most impressive examples in recent times has been, in the view of Messianic Evangelicals, YWAM -- Youth With a Mission, started by a young man from the Assemblies of God which has clearly brought forth the fruits of following the Pauline recipe.
 Another group who are admired by us are the Salvation Army.
 The end result of "unity in the faith" is always co-operative service to humanity.

 3. Bible Translations

 All of this must, however, begin with correct teaching.
-What I would now like to do is look at some of the fundamental teachings of the Gospel.
-The first problem we have is with the translation process.
+What I would now like to do is look at some of the fundamental teachings of the Besorah (Gospel).
+The first problem we have is with the Bible translation process.
 There may be said to be a scale on which translations can be measured.
-At one end of the scale are the literal translations, which reproduce in the receptor language (English) the grammatical forms of the source language (Greek).
+At one end of the scale are the literal translations, which reproduce in the receptor language (English) the grammatical forms of the source language (Hebrew).
 Examples of these are the King James Version, the Revised Standard Version, and the New American Standard Version.

-At the other end of the scale are "dynamically equivalent translations", which aim at reproducing in receptor language not the grammatical forms of the source language but the meanings that the original readers would have understood.
+At the other end of the scale are 'dynamically equivalent translations', which aim at reproducing in receptor language not the grammatical forms of the source language but the meanings that the original readers would have understood.
 Sometimes these translations are called paraphrases.
-Examples would be the Today's English Version ("Good News Bible") and the New Jerusalem Bible (Roman Catholic).
+Examples would be the Today's English Version (Good News Bible), the Complete Jewish Bible (Messianic) and the New Jerusalem Bible (Roman Catholic).
 The New English Bible and the New International Version fall somewhere between.

-The New Covenant Church of God, whilst favouring no particular translation, originally used the New International Version as its starting point and made prophetic re-translations of ambiguous texts.
-Should it ever be published as a whole, it would probably be called the Inspired New International Version though the Church has also made prophetic re-translations of the King James Version and the Revised Standard Version.
+NCAY, whilst favouring no particular translation, originally used the New International Version as its starting point and made some prophetic re-translations of ambiguous texts.
 The Hebraic-Roots Version (HRV) and Institute for Scripture Research Version (ISRV) are two very popular Messianic versions that have come to the fore in recent years.
-The New King James Version (NKJV) has latterly tended to replace the NIV.
+The New King James Version (NKJV) has latterly tended to replace the NIV in Messianic Evangelical circles.

-In establishing the doctrine of Christ and of the apostles it is therefore extremely important not to be hidebound to a single Bible translation.
-This requires considerable study and knowledge of the Word.
+In establishing the doctrine of Messiah and of the apostles it is therefore extremely important not to be hidebound to a single Bible translation.
+This requires considerable study and knowledge of the Davar (Word).
 It is also important to realise that whilst 99% of Bible manuscripts are harmonious (of which there are now some 5,000), there are different renditions as in, for example, the Greek Septuagint and the Aramaic Peshitta.
-It should also be remembered that translators invariably inject their opinions into their translations.
+It should also be remembered that translators invariably inject their opinions and biases into their translations.
 It cannot be entirely avoided.
-Knowing the background of the translators of a particular version is therefore important.
+Knowing the background of the translators of a particular version is therefore important - see Bible Versions.

-Because not every Christian is able to make such an in-depth study, a tradition of prophetic interpretation is advantageous if not essential.
-Jesus Himself declared that the Comforter or Holy Spirit would teach the saints "all things" (John 14:26) suggesting that the written Word would be confirmed by a second witness, and arguably, a higher witness (Matt.18:16; 2 Cor.13:1).
+Because not every believer is able to make such an in-depth study, a tradition of prophetic interpretation is advantageous if not essential.
+Yah'shua (Jesus) Himself declared that the Comforter or Ruach haQodesh (Holy Spirit) would teach the qadoshim (saints, set-apart ones) "all things" (John 14:26) suggesting that the written Davar (Word) would be confirmed (as well as explained) by a second witness, and arguably, a higher witness (Matt.18:16; 2 Cor.13:1).

-New Covenant Christians maintain that this "second witness" is indispensable to true spiritual education.
-Its function is to confirm what is already written and, as willed by God, to expand and clarify what is already revealed.
-This kind of prophetic ministry has always been very active in the New Covenant Church of God.
-Linguistics is simply not enough, and on its own is always going to lead to disputations.
+Messianic Evangelicals maintain that this 'second witness' is indispensable to true spiritual education.
+Its function is to confirm what is already written and, as willed by Elohim (God), to expand and clarify what is already revealed.
+This kind of prophetic ministry has always been very active in NCAY.
+Linguistics is simply not enough, and on its own is always going to lead to disputes.

 However, linguistics and an in-depth study of the Scriptures is by no means profitless.
-In the rest of this article we shall take a look at certain key doctrines from the linguistic point-of-view in the hope that you, the reader, will obtain the second witness of the Holy Spirit promised by the Lord Jesus.
-Remembering that the New Testament was written by Jews with a Jewish mind-frame, the New Covenant Church of God frequently favours Jewish or Aramaic renditions of the text, as, for example, in the Jewish New Testament translated by David Stern as this most closely parallels the original spirit of the authors.
-As far as scholarly translations are concerned, the most authoritative non-Jewish one is probably the authorised 1611 King James Version which the New Covenant Church of God considers to be perhaps the best.
+In the rest of this article we shall take a look at certain key doctrines from the linguistic point-of-view in the hope that you, the reader, will obtain the second witness of the Ruach haQodesh (Holy Spirit) promised by the Master Yah'shua (Jesus).
+Remembering that the Messianic Scriptures (New Testament) were written by Judahites and Banjamites with a Judahite mind-frame, NCAY frequently favours Jewish or Aramaic renditions of the text, as, for example, in the Jewish New Testament translated by David Stern and the Aramaic English New Testament translated by Gabriel Roth as these give more of the original Hebraic sense and flavour.
+As far as scholarly translations are concerned, the most authoritative non-Jewish ones that NCAY uses are the New King James Version, New Revised Standard Version and English Standard Version.

-We will now look at one very important Biblical doctrine which, if misunderstood, can have the effect of distorting most other doctrines of the Christian faith: the doctrine of the Law and the New Covenant.
+We will now look at one very important Biblical doctrine which, if misunderstood, can have the effect of distorting most other doctrines of the Christian faith: the doctrine of the Torah (Law) and the New Covenant.

 KEY CHRISTIAN DOCTRINES EXAMINED